 Beautiful and generally durable terra cotta clay tiles have historically provided a long-lasting roofing system that resists fire, rot, impact, and wind damage.
 They are also eco-friendly.
 However, the cost to install terra cotta clay tiles, along with its excessive weight, often requiring an increase in the house’s or building’s structural support, can diminish the clay tile’s appeal quickly.
 Many find the high-maintenance of terra cotta clay roofs expensive and time-consuming due to the risk of cracking, a lack of moisture and temperature resistance, and a need to replace the underlayment after 20 years.
 Brava composite roofing products provide home and building owners an alternative to terra cotta clay tiles.
 Lightweight Brava roofing products provide the best protection against impact, moisture, and structural damage - all backed by our 50-year warranty.
 These protections also help shield the underlayment, reducing its need for replacement.
 However, we also offer an underlayment with a 50-year warranty.
 Our light-weight products lower installation costs by eliminating the need for extra structural support, and lessen labor costs.
 We pride ourselves on the environmentally-friendly features of all Brava products:

 - Durable Brava composite tiles make a sustainable-long-lasting roof with the highest level of protection against freezing temperatures, fire, wind, and hail.
-A class 4 impact rating protects against 188+ mph wind resistance - the highest in the industry.
+A class 4 impact rating protects against 188+ mph wind resistance with ring shank nails - the highest in the industry.

 - The composition of Brava composite tiles includes only recycled plastics (polymer) and other fully sustainable products.